-Parliament has adopted amendments to the draft Tax Code's fifth section related value-added tax (VAT).
+Parliament adopts draft Tax Code's section on value-added tax

 The amended document retains as a norm the need for entrepreneurs to register as VAT payers if their annual turnover exceeds UAH 300,000, and foresees a VAT reduction from the current 20% to 17% as of 2014.